frigate-nvr/apple-silicon-detector/detector/README.md

 ### Execution Providers
 - **CoreMLExecutionProvider**: Primary provider for Apple Silicon optimization
+  - Uses MLProgram format for optimal performance (requires iOS 15+ or macOS 12+)
-  - Leverages Neural Engine when available
+  - Leverages all available compute units (CPU, GPU, Neural Engine)
-  - Provides significant performance improvements
+  - Model caching enabled for faster subsequent loads
 - **CPUExecutionProvider**: Fallback for compatibility
   - Ensures functionality on all systems
   - Used when CoreML is unavailable